keithalewis/math/relation.md

 The notion of a _relation_ is a fundamental concept of mathematics.
 Given two things are they equivalent in some sense even if they are not equal?
-Is one "bigger" than the other?
+Is one bigger than the other?
 Is it even possible to compare them?
 Relations provide a systematic way to get insight into these questions.
 Partial functions are special cases of relations and functions are special cases of partial functions.